-Extending 3,100 miles from Canada to Mexico, the CDT encounters a multitude of ecosystems from tundra to desert, hosts a rich variety of wildlife, and preserves nearly two thousand natural, cultural, and historical treasures.
+Extending 3,100 miles from Canada to Mexico, the Continental Divide Trail encounters a multitude of ecosystems from tundra to desert, hosts a rich variety of wildlife, and preserves nearly two thousand natural, cultural, and historical treasures.
 Considered one of the greatest long-distance trails in the world, it is the highest, most challenging, and most remote of our National Scenic Trails.
-Ranging from 4,000 to 14,000 feet, the completed sections of the CDT provide a variety of recreational activities to many hundreds of thousands of people each year, including hiking, horseback riding, cross-country skiing, snowshoeing, wildlife viewing, fishing, hunting, and sight-seeing.
+Ranging from 4,000 to 14,000 feet, the completed sections of the Continental Divide Colorado provides a variety of recreational activities to many hundreds of thousands of people each year, including hiking, mountain biking, horseback riding, cross-country skiing, snowshoeing, wildlife viewing, fishing, hunting, and sight-seeing.

-For the long-distance hiking community, the CDT is one-third of the “Triple Crown,” and annually, while the number is growing, approximately 150 ambitious travelers attempt to complete an end-to-end trek.
+For the long-distance hiking community, the Continental Divide Trail is one-third of the “Triple Crown,” and annually, while the number is growing, approximately 150 ambitious travelers attempt to complete an end-to-end trek.

 If you are through-hiking the Colorado Trail or Continental Divide Colorado, you can mail a resupply box to the Twin Lakes General Store.